aztecrex/presentaton-serverless-purescript/README.md

 #### Connect to the shadow

 The viewer retrieves the desired state of the shadow device and configures itself to match the desired state.
-It attempts to configure itself to match that state.

 #### Subscribe to updates